 Everything You Need to Know About the Register of Registrable Controller

-According to the Singapore Companies Act any type of company incorporated in Singapore - be it local and foreign corporations, or limited liability partnerships (LLPs), is required to use a system called the Register of Registrable Controllers (RORC).
+According to the Singapore Companies Act any type of company incorporated in Singapore –be it local and foreign corporations, or limited liability partnerships (LLPs), is required to use a system called the Register of Registrable Controllers (RORC).
 This system is important as it can help the government to keep track of and update information about the people who truly own or control a company.

-This helps prevent the misuse of companies for illegal activities like money laundering or financing terrorism by making these ownership structures more transparent.
+A registrable controller helps prevent the misuse of companies for illegal activities like money laundering or financing terrorism by making these ownership structures more transparent.

 Who can be a controller in a company?